stfc/PSyclone/doc/developers.rst

 Specialises various classes from the ``psyclone.psyGen`` module in order to support the Dynamo 0.3 API.

-When constructing the the Fortran subroutine for either an Invoke or Kernel stub (see :ref:`stub-generation`), there are various groups of related quantities for which variables must be declared and (for Invokes) initialised.
+When constructing the Fortran subroutine for either an Invoke or Kernel stub (see :ref:`stub-generation`), there are various groups of related quantities for which variables must be declared and (for Invokes) initialised.
 Each of these groupings is managed by a distinct